functional-promises/functional-promises/README.md

 This library is aimed at supporting a specific **Function Chaining technique** (using composition).

-There are many names for this code, Composition Pipeline, The pattern is called a `Functional River` - it makes your code easier to follow.
+There are many names for this pattern.
+Including Composition Pipeline and Promise Chain.
+The emphasis here is a seamless async/sync Developer Experience.
+I call this pattern a `Functional River` - essentially your data is processed in a deterministic sequence of steps (functions).

 ### Advantages